 Adam and Six Eves is also reportedly a 3-D premiere — Bob Furmanek says it was never distributed in 3-D. That’s pretty amazing — even the three artsy signs that form the film’s main title are stacked in depth, to good effect.
 In 3-D, Adam does indeed contain shots that fulfill the old 3-D ballyhoo promise of shapely women ‘projecting’ from the film plane.
 Universal made that suggestion part of the publicity for their first 3-D picture It Came from Outer Space, but didn’t really follow through.

-The Nudie-Cuties Collection has no extended text or authoritative featurette discussions of.
+The Nudie-Cuties Collection has no extended text or authoritative featurette discussions of the films.
 Kino does add a pair of 3-D extras.
 Figure Studies in Kodachrome Stereo from 1951 is a set of twelve or so girlie nude still photos sold through the mail, complete with some kind of 3-D viewer.
 They are beautifully restored in bright color.
 One can only imagine the photographer-businessman sneaking up on his PO Box to pick up the day’s mail orders to fulfill, checking first to see if the marshalls are there, handcuffs at the ready.

 The final extra is a 1953 B&W 3-D short subject called Love for Sale.
 It’s consists of three vignettes that don’t connect.
 A glamorous dancer (Bella Starr, apparently borrowing part of stripper Blaze Starr’s name) blows smoke at us from her makeup table, and struts about a bit.
 Part two is the first half of a strip act — she exits early.
 The final 3-D bit is a dance duet with a male dancer, in partial ‘Apache’ style.
 I’m guessing that the male dancer is Klaytan W. Kirby, the short subject’s credited director; he reportedly danced in the 1935 musical In Caliente.
 Kirby also directed A Virgin in Hollywood, which I remember seeing on an old Something Weird DVD of one kind or another.
 It’s listed as 1953, but looks much older.